raagin/django-uploadfield/README.md

 - `directory` - 'upload to' option of FB is overrided and can be callable.
 Method get one argument - model instance. (optional)
 - `extensions` - list of allowed extensions `[".jpg", ".png"]` (optional).
 - `thumbnail` - string. name of fb_version defined in `FILEBROWSER_VERSIONS`. (optional)
 - `rename` - file renaming method.
-Should return the filename without extension (optional)
+Should return the filename without extension.
+Method get one argument - model instance. (optional)
 - `method` - Custom file and image processing function.
 Method get two arguments, model instance and FileObject. (optional)
 - Use `blank=True` for the possibility of an empty value